Gabriel Pires: Botafogo (loan)

 On 12 August 2022, Benfica sent Gabriel on loan to Brazilian side Botafogo until 30 June 2023, with an option to extend the loan until the end of the year.
 Nine days later, he made his debut for the club, in the Série A, away at Juventude; 3 minutes after coming on as a substitute for Carlos Eduardo in the second half, Gabriel scored, leading to a 2–2 draw.

 In April 2023, Botafogo announced their intention to activate the clause that extended Gabriel's loan until the end of the year.
 The loan was officially extended the following June.
 At the end of the 2023 season, Gabriel returned to his parent club Benfica.

 Fluminense

 On 18 January 2024, Benfica announced that Gabriel's contract had been terminated by mutual agreement.
 Two days later, he signed a two-year deal with Série A club Fluminense.

 On 25 December 2024, after just eight matches and struggling with injuries, Gabriel rescinded with Flu.

 Panserraikos

 Shortly after leaving Fluminense, Gabriel was announced as the new signing of Super League Greece side Panserraikos.
 On 13 June 2025, he terminated his link with the club, after one goal in 11 matches.

 Portuguesa

 On 23 October 2025, Gabriel was announced at Portuguesa for the upcoming season, signing a one-year contract.
+He was an undisputed starter during the 2026 Campeonato Paulista, before the club turned official his departure on 25 February of that year.

+Mirassol

+Shortly after departing Portuguesa, it was announced that Gabriel had agreed to a deal with Mirassol in the top tier.